ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 Then import the database dump to the staging database.
 ::
-  pg_restore -d stage_db /home/ubuntu/UF_yolo_data.dump
+  pg_restore -d stage_db /home/calthorpe/yolo_stage_db.dump

-This is assuming the data you're loading is in a file called UF_yolo_data.dump and that it is in the home directory of the ubuntu user.
+This is assuming the data you're loading is in a file called UF_yolo_data.dump and that it is in the home directory of the calthorpe user.
 Adjust the path to the dump file as needed.

 Step 10.
 Prepare for data import
 ________________________________